 Daily dosing at $16.00 a day for Phase 1 (new) clients.
 Client can pay with cash, credit/debit card or money order.
 We also accept Medicaid insurance.
 This daily fee includes all medical increases or decreases to reach a stable dose amount.

 Dosing Hours: Monday through Friday 5:00am to 10:30am.
 Saturday and Sunday 6:00am to 9:00am.
 Counselors are available until 12:00pm on weekdays and from 6:00am to 9:00am on weekends.

-Complete history and physicals, pressing medical issues affecting treatment.
+Physician completes history and physicals and consults on most medical issues affecting treatment.
 Doctor is on staff most days of the week.

-Medical tests: TB skin tests (annual), RPR (Syphilis testing), Vital Sign monitoring
+Medical tests: TB skin tests (annual), RPR (Syphillis testing), Vital Sign monitoring

 A variety of groups are available throughout each month.
 The schedule of groups changes monthly based on counselor and group room availability.
 Examples of groups include: